Living With a Chapter 13 Case, Part 1

 Three years is a long time.
 It may not seem long, but lots of things can happen.
 Job changes, new babies, medical issues, car repairs.
 Some flexibility can be built into payment plans and budgets to account for the unexpected, but it is difficult even for experienced bankruptcy attorneys and Chapter 13 trustees to account for everything that might happen.

 Filing bankruptcy no longer carries the stigma that it once did.
-Many people - about 1 in 10 - have filed bankruptcy over the last 40 years.
-Think about that the next time you’re at a meeting, in church or ordering a latte at Starbucks, or any place people gather.
+Many people have filed bankruptcy over the last 40 years.

 Despite the sheer numbers, people usually do not want to broadcast that they filed a bankruptcy case.
 Everyone respects that concern, but it is a fact that bankruptcy cases are public records.
 On the other hand, unless you have a reason to look at them, most people will never learn about your case.